 It was amusing to watch guests take a peek into the dirty diapers, give them a sniff and try to figure out what candy was inside.

 Guess the Baby FoodAnother sensory game we played was Guess the Baby Food.
-I removed the labels from the baby food jars, decorated them with fun tape and labeled them with a number.
-On the tray with the baby food I also included tasting spoons.
+Remove the labels from the baby food jars, decorate them with fun tape and label them with a number.
+On the tray with the baby food be sure to include tasting spoons.
 I used printables from PaperCleverParty for guests to record their answers on.
 I picked up the blue stripe and turquoise chevron pencils from Target.
 They fit perfectly with the shades of blue theme.